howonlee/mertonon/essays/estimates.md

 Mertonon is a budgeting tool for resources with politics, internal structure and intermediate structure, which we claim can substantively replace the underlying organizational purpose of estimates.
 It's intended for organizational budgeting first.

+Instead of estimating and having decisions on allocation of resources that way by determination of costs, Mertonon just gives you some suggestions on where to allocate resources directly.

 "So, hows the role-based access control situation coming along?"

 ### picture of grid